Dualidade/Oliver/README.md

 # Oliver
-Oliver eats an apple, manzana, pomme, maça
+Oliver eats an apple, manzana, pomme, maça, ringo